 First, it’s worth noting that the malcontents are in the minority.
 My two Harvard Extension School blogs (Harvard Extended and Ipso Facto) have been viewed well over 1 million times since 2005.
 People come to the blogs because they find them informative and helpful.
 I’ve personally answered hundreds of questions from prospective students.
 A few have even circled back after graduating to thank me.

 Second, a lot of the content on these blogs praises the schools and individual programs.
 I’ve always made a point of highlighting some of the best aspects of the Harvard Extension School, including access to top-notch Harvard faculty and research opportunities.
-To see examples, read the final post on the Harvard Extended blog, or What’s the Harvard Extension School post-bacc really like?
+To see examples, read the final post on the Harvard Extended blog, or What’s the Harvard Extension School post-bacc really like, or Harvard Extension School success stories from the past year.
 I also defend the Harvard Extension School on Twitter and in communications with the media and highlight positive aspects of the school that aren’t that well-known:

 But along with highlighting the good, I have also called out problems with the Extension School.
 This is where the haters come in.